Protention and retention in biological systems: Characteristic time and correlation lengths

 \subsection{Critical states and correlation length}

-The physics of criticality and self-organized systems has massively entered the domain of biology since early ideas by \cite{Nicolis77}, \cite{Bak88}, \cite{Kauffman93} \dots\ We further extended this approach, in direct reference to far from equilibrium systems in the sense of Prigogine, by considering living entities as being in an ``extended critical situation'', beyond the pointwise analysis of critical transitions proper to physical theories, see \cite{bailly2008}.
+The physics of criticality and self-organized systems has massively entered the domain of biology since early ideas by \cite{Nicolis77}, \cite{Bak88}, \cite{Kauffman93}~\dots\ We further extended this approach, in direct reference to far from equilibrium systems in the sense of Prigogine, by considering living entities as being in an ``extended critical situation'', beyond the pointwise analysis of critical transitions proper to physical theories, see \cite{bailly2008}.

 It is interesting now to consider that physical criticality is associated with a so-called critical slowdown (see for example \cite{suzuki1982critical}: the relaxation time of a system tends to infinity when it goes near the critical point.
 The qualitative meaning of these situations in biology is that the effect of a stimuli would take a long time to stabilize (or, more generally, the organism would take a long time to ``react'' or ``adjust''), if one views life as close or in an (extended) critical state.
-In particular, criticality would lead to very slow cognitive reactions.
-Even in a computationalist or beheaviorist perspective (which is not ours), the elaboration/reaction time is necessarely slow in an organism with long correlations in space and slow characteristic time of the individual components of the system.
+In particular, criticality would lead to very slow cognitive reactions if reaction needs a stabilization.

+More generally, also in an information theoretic perspective, the elaboration/reaction time is necessarely slow in an organism with long correlations in space and slow characteristic time of the individual components of the system.
 However organisms and especially metazoans must often react quickly and are able to do so.
 Consequently, biological organization provides a solution to this paradox.
 This solution is to compensate this slowness by preparing the organism to a forthcoming stimulus \emph{in advance}.
 We will try to provide a simple framework to tackle these properties, by an analysis of protention and biological inertia.
 Of course, in this context, perception itself is co-determined by this protentional activity.